pzzd/statistics-probability/notes/sampling_distributions.md

 ## Normal conditions for sampling distributions of sample proportions

 The rule of thumb for skewness is: if np >= 10 AND n(1-p) >= 10, then the sampling distribution is "approximately normal".
+This is known as the "large counts condition".
 Remember, the sampling distribution shows proportions over many samples; n is the number of trials in each sample; p is population proportion for a 'yes'/success/affirmative in a trial.
 - "We need at least 10 expected "successes" and at least 10 expected "failures" for the sampling distribution of the sample proportion to be approximately normal." (from https://www.khanacademy.org/math/ap-statistics/sampling-distribution-ap/sampling-distribution-proportion/e/normal-condition-sample-proportions)